koaning/kadro/readme.md

 ## Future

-This package is a little bit experimental in nature and was originally meant as a peronsal project.
-I may extra support if it gets traction.
+This package is not much more than an alternative ui in nature.
+Originally meant as a peronsal project and I don't expect many changes are ever needed.
+I may extra support if it gets traction but the package is intentionally minimal.

 Feel free to notify me of issues.